256dpi/arduino-mqtt/README.md

 **MQTT library for arduino based on the Eclipse Paho projects**

 This library bundles the [Embedded MQTT C/C++ Client](https://eclipse.org/paho/clients/c/embedded/) library of the Eclipse Paho project and adds a thin wrapper to get an Arduino like API.
-Additionally there is an drop-in alternative for the Arduino Yùn that uses a python based client on the linux processor and a binary interface to lower resources usage on the Arduino side.
+Additionally there is an drop-in alternative for the Arduino Yùn that uses a python based client on the linux processor and a binary interface to lower program space usage on the Arduino side.

 The first release of the library only supports QoS0 and the basic features to get going.
 In the next releases more of the features will be available.